edgonzalesjr/SOC-Automation-Lab/README.md

 - Enhanced Cybersecurity Capabilities
   - Proficiency in creating efficient workflows and automated responses, improving overall security posture and operational efficiency.

+- Encountered
+  - AWS EC2 Instance.
+There were cases where a shutdown was necessary, and the public IP address changed each time the system was restarted after a shutdown.

 ## Acknowledgements
 - [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon)